 Hello.
 My name is Alan Jacobs.
 I am Distinguished Professor of Humanities in the Honors Program at Baylor University, and a Senior Fellow of the Institute for Advanced Studies in Culture at the University of Virginia.

-My next book (well, you know, “my” book) is a critical edition of W. H. Auden’s 1955 collection of poems The Shield of Achilles.
-You may pre-order it at the Princeton University Press website or at Amazon.
+Earlier: a critical edition of W. H. Auden’s 1955 collection of poems The Shield of Achilles.
+You may order it at the Princeton University Press website or at Amazon.
+Earlier still: Breaking Bread with the Dead.
+You may get a brief preview of it by reading this excerpt.

-About social media: I don’t do the common platforms, but I have a blog and I'm on micro.blog.
-If you want to see pretty much everything I post online, you may subscribe to a weekly digest of my micro.blog posts — I link there to everything I post elsewhere (at least, when I remember).
+You may subscribe to a weekly digest of my micro.blog posts — I link there to everything I post elsewhere (at least, when I remember).

 Here are some essays I’ve published in the past few years: